novoalab/EpiNano/README.md

 Detection of RNA modifications from Oxford Nanopore direct RNA sequencing reads

-## Update
+## Upgrades
-A new and slim version, written in python3 has been  released (version 1.1).
-You can use this version to prepare the feature table for EpiNano to do training and make predictions.
-Please check the [Wiki](https://github.com/enovoa/EpiNano/wiki) for additional information on usage.

-The code of the previous release (version 1.0), used in our recent paper (Liu, Begik et al., Nature Comm 2019: https://www.nature.com/articles/s41467-019-11713-9), is also still available [here](https://github.com/enovoa/EpiNano/releases).

-### Main differences of the new release:
+- **EpiNano 1.2** -- latest version, includes pretrained m6A models base-called with Guppy version 3.1.5

+- **EpiNano 1.1** -- a new and slim version, written in python3 has been  released.
+Includes pre-trained m6A models base-called with Albacore version 2.1.7, which is available [here](https://github.com/enovoa/EpiNano/releases).
+This version is the one currently implemented in [MasterOfPores](https://www.frontiersin.org/articles/10.3389/fgene.2020.00211), a workflow to analyze direct RNA sequencing data.

+Major differences with EpiNano 1.0:
 - Faster!
 - Uses python3 instead of python2
 - Does not extract current intensity in the feature table, as this feature was not used to train the final models

+- **Epinano 1.0** -- original code used in [Liu, Begik et al., Nature Comm 2019](https://www.nature.com/articles/s41467-019-11713-9), which can be downloaded [here](https://github.com/enovoa/EpiNano/releases).

+Please check the [Wiki](https://github.com/enovoa/EpiNano/wiki) for additional information on usage.

 ## About EpiNano
 EpiNano is a tool to identify RNA modifications present in direct RNA sequencing reads.
 The current algorithm has been trained and tested on detecting m6A RNA modifications.

 EpiNano will extract a set of 'features' from direct RNA sequencing reads, which will be in turn used to predict whether the 'error' is caused by the presence of an RNA modification o r not.
 Features extracted include: